Skip to content

 The takeaway: dissolving doesn't destroy matter.
 The substances are still all there, just rearranged at a scale you can't see.
 The proof is the balance.
 Same mass before, same mass after, every single time.

-The first time I taught conservation of matter with solutions, I tried to explain it with words and a diagram.
-Lost most of them by the third sentence.
-The fix was a balance and a sealed bottle.
+If I were teaching conservation of matter with solutions, I'd skip the diagram-and-explanation approach because you lose most kids by the third sentence.
+The move I'd lean on is a balance and a sealed bottle.
 Get a small water bottle, half-full of water, and put it on a digital scale with a measured pile of salt sitting next to it on a square of paper.
 Record the total mass.
 Pour the salt into the bottle, cap it tight, swirl until the salt dissolves, and put the whole thing back on the scale.
 Same mass.
 To the gram.
 Kids stare at the number, do the math in their heads, and you can watch the realization land.
 The salt didn't disappear.
 It just got too small to see.
 Don't tell them.
 Let the scale tell them.
 Then ask them to write the explanation.

 ⚠️ Misconceptions Your Students May Have